vicksam/finding-donors/README.md

 ## Dataset

 The dataset for the project comes from [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Census+Income).
-It contains small modifications such as removing missing data or some of the variables.
+It was modified a bit by removing missing data and variable `fnlwgt`.

 **Size**